Adeline recalls that “there were no Church Schools except the one over the Old Butter Market, which was for boys.”

 However local historian Edgar Waterhouse argues that this school was not initially in the Butter Market but elsewhere, and contends that the first Roundhouse and Butter Market were not built until 1788, citing evidence from churchwarden accounts and town meeting records to support this.

-He suggests that at this time there was a lot of building activity around St. Mary’s Church; a wooden fence on the north boundary of the churchyard was taken down and replaced with a brick wall; on the south side the churchyard was extended when it took over part of Richard Hawley’s farm, standing next to the church, and a brick wall was probably built around this extension too; the first Roundhouse, the village gaol, was built at the same time as this wall-building, along with the adjoining Butter Market, and the school over it.
+He suggests that at this time there was a lot of building activity around St. Mary’s Church; a wooden fence on the north boundary of the churchyard was taken down and replaced with a brick wall; on the south side the churchyard was extended when it took over part of Richard Hawley’s farm, standing next to the church, and a brick wall was probably built around this extension too; the first Roundhouse, the village gaol, was built at the same time as this wall-building around the church area, along with the adjoining Butter Market, and the school over it.

 As Smedley’s Free School was set up around 1744 this would leave a gap of 44 years before the schoolroom at the Butter Market was built in 1788.
 Where was the school for those 44 years?
 Waterhouse suggests that it was in the Anchor Row area, in a cottage or barn, when the Manor Court Rolls in 1745 refer to ‘a building called the Schoolhouse, with a barn adjoining’.

 In 1901 the Ilkeston Pioneer published extracts of a diary kept by Thomas Brown — father and grandfather of the Burr Lane Browns — for the year 1790, one of which states, “they began to build a strong house (the Roundhouse?) to put reveling company and bastard getters the 5 of July 1790; and began to build the church-yard wall round the 26 of July, 1790”.

 This diary entry would seem to support that the Roundhouse was not built until about 1790.
 Perhaps the market house and school-room were built first and then shortly after the roundhouse was added?